Lucas1774/Rubiks-cube-solver/README.md

 ## Usage

 It can be run without arguments or with one that should be the path of a one-line (I used to compile this data, that's why it's stored in a single line instead of in a table) CSV file with the memorization key.
 This key is based on the letter pair memorization technique, used also for memorizing cards.
 I won't share mine for reasons that you will find very reasonable if you think about it.
+The .csv files must be inside a "src" folder in the same directory as the executable.

 ## Key